 Even if you don't have a stable traditional home address, your vote is important, and it matters greatly!
 You can help elect people's champions, and folks who actually want to legislate a permanent end to our unhoused crisis.

-You'll do need to provide some kind of address - that can be a shelter, like Base Camp, a location where you can be found on a regular basis, a P.O.
+You do need to provide some kind of address - that can be a shelter, like Base Camp, a location where you can be found on a regular basis, or a P.O.
 Box.

 One thing to keep in mind: If you are unhoused in Bellingham, you likely already know, but the City has created exclusion zones where unhoused people are not allowed to sit, sleep or rest, and BPD has been very focused on disrupting people who are unhoused from anywhere they/you are camping.
 Because voter addresses are public record, if you are tent camping, you may want to consider putting your safety first, and not offering your actual camping location as your location of record for your ballot.
 You may want to consider listing a location where you can be found at other times of the day, My hope is that no one endangers themselves or their survival in order cast a ballot.